Sharenergy is governed by a small Board of Directors:

 2005-2012 Liverpool John Moores University – Finance Officer

 2004-2005 Liverpool John Moores University – Finance Assistant

 2002-2004 Laura Ashley Lt. – Cash Book Assistant

 2000-2002 Elliot Group Ltd – Wages Administrator

-Jeremy is an energy expert with a special interest in hydropower.
-He joined Sharenergy in 2012 and has worked on numerous solar, hydro and other projects and led our InnovateUk sponsored FARMERS research project.
-Previous to joining Sharenergy Jeremy worked on:
+Jeremy joined Sharenergy in 2012 and has worked on numerous solar, hydro and other projects and led our InnovateUK sponsored FARMERS research project.
+He is a licenced Community Shares Practitioner, accredited to conduct Community Shares Standard Mark assessments, Previous to joining Sharenergy Jeremy worked on:

 Robert Owen Renewables.
 Led on a voluntary community project in Newtown Powys to develop a 100kW hydro generator.